willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-connector.md

 - **Synchronously update Shifts with changes in your WFM system**: Send an update to Shifts for every change made in your WFM system.
 - **Asynchronously update Shifts with changes in your WFM system**: Perform a periodic sync by writing all changes that occurred in your WFM system within a certain timeframe (for example, 30 seconds, 10 minutes) to Shifts.

     All write operations to Shifts, including write operations initiated by the connector, trigger a call to the connector’s /update endpoint.
 We recommend you include the `X-MS-WFMPassthrough: workforceIntegratonId` header to all write calls so the connector can identify and handle them appropriately.
-For example, if the change was initiated by your WFM system, approve it without applying an update to your WFM system.
+For example, your WFM system initiated the change, approve it without applying an update to your WFM system.

   > [!NOTE]
   > If you're configuring the connector to sync data bidirectionally between your WFM system and Shifts, exclude changes initiated from Shifts in the periodic sync.
 These changes are already written in Shifts.